golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/restoring-golem-wallet.md

 The name (`requestor-mainnet`above) is not important as long as it doesn't collide with the existing one (assuming it was just `requestor`).

-After you have done that run:
+After you have done that, run:

 ```bash
 yagna app-key list
 ```

-and verify that in the table like the one below, your new app-key is bound to your mainnet Ethereum address
+and verify that, in the table like the one below, your new app-key is bound to your mainnet Ethereum address

 ```bash
 ┌─────────────────────┬────────────────┬───────────────────────────┬───────────┬──────────────────────────────┐